“The Man in the Moon heard the far bellow; “Oho,” quoth he, “the old earth is frolicsome to-night!””

 “He brought a sofa to my office – a sofa that he found out in the woods, apparently – and there are about fifty mice living in it!
 Well…” the security guard laughed furiously, “…not any more!
 They’re now running around my office.
 Everywhere.
 They’re not even frightened!
 They’re all running about in front of me…”

-With sudden wonder, Ted realised that he could hear dozens of little voices very faintly chirping down the phone.
+With sudden wonder, Ted realised that he could hear dozens of tiny voices very faintly chirping down the phone.

 “Call pest control.
 This is a job for the warden,” Ted suggested.